 I just watched Arrival yesterday after not having seen it for a while and wow, I really love this movie.
 In fact, it’s one of my top ten favorite movies of all time.
 I just can’t get enough of the brilliant screenplay and the outstanding performances of Amy Adams and Jeremy Renner in this visually masterful handling of a sci-fi film.
 Denis Villeneuve is a master of this genre.

 Considering how much I enjoyed the film last night I wanted to revisit this review I wrote celebrating the beauty of this one-of-a-kind film.
 Enjoy!

-I went to see Arrival roughly two years ago when it sprung into theaters around the country.
+I went to see Arrival roughly five years ago when it sprung into theaters around the country.
 I went to watch it because it was garnering immense praise from critics and it seemed like an interesting science fiction film to watch.
 After seeing it I, for the most part, enjoyed it but its plot was confusing and I didn’t fully understand what was going on.
 It ended up being nominated for Best Picture that year, showing that the praise it received was somewhat legitimate.
 I, however, hadn’t watched the movie since…until a couple of days ago.

 I was bored and looking for a fun movie to watch in the middle of the day.
 I came across Arrival and considering that I had only seen the film once about a year and half ago I figured I might as well give it a go again and see if I’ll understand it a little better the second time around.
 As soon as it came on I knew that I was going to enjoy the movie immensely.